vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `Outline | Outline['level'] | false`
 - Level can be overridden per page via [frontmatter](./frontmatter-config#outline)

-Setting this value to `false` prevents rendering of outline container.
-Refer this interface for more details:
+Setting this value to `false` prevents the rendering of outline containers.
+Refer to this interface for more details:

 ```ts
 interface Outline {